dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 bug, they are still forced to stay within the memory-safe states, rather than any state.
-Other mitigations and technologies such as [W^X][wxorx] and [control-flow integrity][CFI] (CFI), also attempt to constrain the state space, but empircal evidence suggests they do not constraint the state space enough to be as as effective as memory safety.
+Other mitigations and technologies such as [W^X][wxorx] and [control-flow integrity][CFI] (CFI), also attempt to constrain the state space, but empirical evidence suggests they do not constraint the state space enough to be as as effective as memory safety.

 The main way in which we achieve strong memory safety (and performance) is